spooozy/pet-phone-book/Features.md

 # Features Overview

-This document provides an overview of the application's functionality, including features that have already been implemented, features in the development process, and options for expanding the functionality.
+This document provides an overview of the application's functionality, including features that have already been implemented and features in the development process.

 ## Core Features: